 - a person who has provided for the day-to-day care of the child for a continuous period of 12 months or more and where there is no parent or guardian willing or able to exercise guardianship rights and responsibilities in respect of the child.
 TUSLA the Child and Family Agency will be notified of such an application.

 NOTE: The appointment of additional guardians shall not affect the guardianship rights of existing guardians.
-Guardianship rights for non-parents may be limited to making day-to-day decisions for the child.
+Guardianship rights for non-parents may be limited to making decisions on day-to-day matters in respect of the child.
 The court will make its decision in the best interests of the child and may have regard to the views of the child where possible given the child’s age and understanding.
 Each parent or guardian of the child will be notified of an application to appoint a person other than a parent as a guardian of a child.
 The consent of all guardians will be required.
 However, the court may make an order dispensing with the consent of a guardian if it is satisfied that the consent is unreasonably withheld and that it is in the best interest of the child to make such an order.